Image for 8 Productivity Tips For Remote Teams

 19 Mar 2020

-8 Productivity Tips For Remote Teams
+8 Effectiveness Suggestions For Distant Teams

 We’ve long been proponents of remote work, our development team is spread across more than 10 countries in Latin America, the US, and Canada.
 Our admin team (recruiters, accountants, HR, and a few others) still have an office, but beginning with the coronavirus crisis, we’ve decided to send everyone to work from home.
 We’re sharing these eight tips to help you and your team stay productive while enjoying the flexibility of working from home.